quantumgardener/qg.blog/content/notes/We Need Space to Think.md

 The space can reduce the effect of noise.
 It raises the [[Signal to Noise Ratio]].
 The more space the more distant the signal that can be heard.
 This is just like the space between Earth and the furthest reaches of the galaxy.

 > [!note] My Calling
-> Something dear to me is [[Bringing Humanity to the Workplace]].
+> Something dear to me is [[Bringing humanity to the workplace]].
 It was the quietest thought in my mind and took a long time to arise.
 But once recognised I knew it had been there all along.

 Cutting my work time to 4-days/week is a deliberate way to create space and let ideas flow.
 The morning of my second Friday I was almost overwhelmed with connections and ideas pouring into my stream of consciousness (arising? growing? surfacing? as they were already there perhaps).
 A direct affect of not being in the office and having time to let my mind think and react on my own timeline.